 I briefly spoke with Tex Norwood, and it’s obvious that he and his team are fanatics about Plumeria flowers.
 Their customer loyalty comes from their thought leadership in the shared community around these flowers.

 Alongside multiple properties about Plumeria, Social Media has been a primary outlet for sharing the beautiful photos of these plants.
-With so many colors, combinations, shapes, and sizes, each one is best cared for a little differently than the next.
+With so many colours, combinations, shapes, and sizes, each one is best cared for a little differently than the next.

 They’ve built a loyal following by sharing their latest cultivations, while providing best practices on how to care and keep them healthy.
 In total, they have thousands of followers within their community engaged with their Facebook page, community websites, and store.